-- Given two homework assignments (reports) how can a computer detect if one is likely to have been plagiarized from the other without understanding the content? - In trying to index webpages, how does Google avoid listing duplicates or mirrors? - How does a computer quickly understand emails, for either detecting spam or placing effective advertisers?
+- Given two homework assignments (reports) how can a computer detect if one is likely to have been plagiarized from the other without understanding the content? - In trying to index webpages, how does Google say a webpage is similar to a keyword.
+How does Google avoid listing duplicates or mirrors? - How does a computer quickly understand emails, for either detecting spam or placing effective advertisers?
 (If an ad worked on one email, how can we determine which others are similar?)

 The key to answering these questions will be convert the data (homeworks, webpages, emails) into an object in an abstract space that we know how to measure distance, and how to do it efficiently.
 The most obvious abstract space is Euclidean space \mathbb{R}^d .
-An object $v \in \mathbb{R}^d$ can be through of as a d-dimensional point (or vector) $v = (v_1, v_2, \ldots, v_d)$.
+An object $v \in \mathbb{R}^d$ can be thought of as a d-dimensional point (or vector) $v = (v_1, v_2, \dots, v_d)$.
 The notation of a list of objects, separated by commas, inside parenthesis (and) represents an ordered set; that is $(a, b) \neq (b, a)$.
 The Euclidean distance between two points $v, u \in \mathbb{R}^d$ is measured